duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 Here's what we're working on (in roughly in this order):

-- better testing/file structure for spice instant answers.
+- better testing/file structure for spice Instant Answers.
-- better JS interface for spice instant answer callback functions.
+- better JS interface for spice Instant Answer callback functions.
 - better attribution.
-- embedding instant answers.
+- embedding Instant Answers.
-- better testing/file structure for fathead instant answers.
+- better testing/file structure for fathead Instant Answers.
-- more defined structure for longtail instant answers.
+- more defined structure for longtail Instant Answers.
-- better testing for longtail instant answers.
+- better testing for longtail Instant Answers.

 ### Are there other open source projects?

 Yes!
 Check out the other repositories in [our GitHub account](https://github.com/duckduckgo).
 You can email open@duckduckgo.com if you have any questions on those.

-### Can I get the instant answers through an API?
+### Can I get the Instant Answers through an API?

 Yes!
 Check out the [DuckDuckGo API](https://api.duckduckgo.com).
-Our goal is to make as many instant answers as possible available through this interface.
-Fathead and goodie instant answers are automatically syndicated through the API, and Spice and Longtail are selectively (due to licensing complications) mixed in.
+Our goal is to make as many Instant Answers as possible available through this interface.
+Fathead and goodie Instant Answers are automatically syndicated through the API, and Spice and Longtail are selectively (due to licensing complications) mixed in.

 ### Can I talk to you about a partnership idea?###